headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ####Introduction

-This is a plugin for IntelliJ IDEA version 14 and up that enables the user to develop, deploy and debug applications on a remote AEM Server.
-It is modeled after the Eclipse plugin but works slightly different due to the different philosophy behind IDEA.
+This is a plugin for IntelliJ IDEA version 14 and up that enables the user to develop, deploy and debug applications on a remote Sling or AEM Server.
+It is modeled after the Eclipse plugin but works slightly different due to the different philosophy behind IntelliJ IDEA.

 #### Prerequisites